zype/zype.github.io/platform_docs/videos.md

 The request logs screen gives you a snapshot of the most recent requests by default.

-Sorting the request logs is easy: use the four drop down menus to select your search parameters and then click on the search button.
+Sorting the request logs is easy: use the four dropdown menus to select your search parameters and then click on the search button.